 Once a month a group led by one of our regular members.

-The URC produce an excellent prayer handbook every year with readings and prayers for each week.
-It is A5 in size and spiral bound, making it easy to use.
+The URC produce an excellent prayer handbook every year with readings and prayers for each week offering guidance to follow a personal, contemporary weekly prayer life.

 Prayer for the reader

 O God, give me a spirit of expectancy, an enquiring mind and a heart attuned to your presence.
 Let me find today a new word of life, whether that be a word of comfort, challenge or surprise.
 And give me the courage to put your word of life into action.
 Amen